pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 # Creating Your Story Map

-## Step 1 (Graded):  Gather in your team, and start a flip chart
+## Step 0:  Gather in your team, and start a flip chart

 See the new seating chart here to know where to find your team.

 * <https://ucsb-cs56-f18.github.io/info/lab_seating_chart_5pm/>
 * <https://ucsb-cs56-f18.github.io/info/lab_seating_chart_6pm/>
 * <https://ucsb-cs56-f18.github.io/info/lab_seating_chart_7pm/>

+We will set up white board charts for each of you, along with flip chart markers, in four corners of the room; find your corner.

+* Locate and identify your new mentor as well
+* Also identify the TA (Jinjin or Santha) that will be working with your team.
+* Finally, introduce yourselves to each other.

+## Step 1 (20 pts):  Start documenting your team's work on a flip chart

 We will set up white board charts for each of you, along with flip chart markers, in four corners of the room.